johan--/venuu-dashboard/README.md

 ## Getting started

-If you do not have ruby, node.js and npm, check Production Setup for instructions.
+If you do not have ruby+bundler, node.js and npm, check Production Setup for instructions.
 If you source rbenv somewhere else than ~/.bashrc, please source that instead.

 ```
 git clone git@github.com:venuu/venuu-dashboard.git
 npm install
 npm install -g grunt-cli bower
-gem update --system && gem install compass
+bundle install
 source ~/.bashrc
 bower install
 grunt serve